 Naturally distressed mandolin shows significant play wear, as seen in photos.
 Three top cracks professionally repaired years ago by Bob Jones of Brooklyn, N.Y., two adjacent to tailpiece and one adjacent to fretboard extension on the bass side.
 Back filled area on headstock repaired in later years after tuners were replaced.
 Frets show light to medium wear.
 Do not require work at this time.

-Includes a shaped hard shell case.
-Looks to be same vintage, but I don't think it's the original case.
-Trades considered on this fine American made instrument.
+Includes Canadian shaped hard shell case with some tasteful case stickers.
+Trades gladly considered on this fine American made instrument.